pyflosic/fodMC/README.md

         bash run.sh

 to run the code for a given input in the file *system*.
-If you want to use 'fodMC_motif', you need to change the executable name in the run.sh file.
+If you want to use 'fodMC_motif' instead of 'fodMC', you need to change the executable name in the run.sh file.

 ## Manual/Tutorial